 Skip to 1 minute and 14 seconds These choices might reflect the attitudes that are held toward these accents, by the people responsible for putting the films or shows together, and also by the target audience.
 There’s also the question of whether these casting decisions have real effects on our day-to-day life - for example, for people whose accents are negatively stereotyped, or those whose accent is hardly represented in mainstream media at all.
 Before we consider some of the research in this area,

-Skip to 1 minute and 39 secondslet’s open up a discussion on this issue: do you think that the accents we hear in the media have an impact on day-to-day life?
-Are there perhaps certain accents or types of speech which are more affected by how they are depicted in the media compared to others?
-Have a think, then and join us in the next step where we’ll share our thoughts.
+Skip to 1 minute and 39 seconds let’s open up a discussion on this issue: do you think that the accents we hear in the media have an impact on day-to-day life?
+Are there perhaps accents or certain types of speech which are more affected by how they are depicted in the media compared to others?
+Have a think and we’ll share our thoughts.

 The representation of accents in TV and film

 In fictional films or TV programmes, you can sometimes hear accents that you might not expect.